Shebitku: Identification with Herodotus' Sethos

 The Greek historian Herodotus in his Histories (book II, chapter 141) writes of a High Priest of Ptah named Sethos (Σεθῶν Sethon) who became pharaoh and defeated the Assyrians with divine intervention.
 This name is probably a corruption of Shebitku.
 Herodotus' account was the inspiration for the 18th-century fantasy novel Life of Sethos, which has been influential among Afrocentrists.

+Identification with Manetho's Sabakōn or Sebikhōs

+The epitomes of Manetho name the first two kings of his Dynasty 25 respectively Sabakōn, reigning for 8 years after burning to death his predecessor Bokhkhōris (Bakenrinef), and Sebikhōs, reigning for 15 years.
+It was long assumed that Shabaka reigned first and that therefore he was Manetho's Sabakōn, while "Shebitku" (of which a more neutral realization would be "Shabataka") was his successor Sebikhōs.
+The reconsideration of the order of these kings, with Shebitku preceding Shabaka, and the reign-lengths associated with them, indicate the reverse identifications, of Shebitku with Manetho's Sabakōn for 8 years and of Shabaka with Manetho's Sebikhōs for 15 years.
+This is no less natural than the previous understanding, with the Greek renditions of the names both imperfect, for Kushite *Šabataku (Cuneiform Šapatakûʾ) and *Šabaku (Cuneiform Šabakû).